chef/automate/components/docs-chef-io/content/automate/migrate.md

 ### External Elasticsearch cluster

 The Chef Automate 2 migration process requires manual intervention to migrate a Chef Automate 1 installation that uses external Elasticsearch.

-To migrate an external Elasticsearch cluster, please reach out to a Customer Success or Customer Support representative for assistance.
+In general, external systems are the responsiblity of the customer organization.
+If this is not something the customer organization can handle, we will be happy to offer a Professional Services engagement for this function.

 ### New Data Paths